paulrobertlloyd/paulrobertlloyd-v4/src/articles/2017/07/le_havre/index.md

 ![](salon_des_navigateurs.jpg '*Salon des Navigateurs*{lang="fr"} is all kinds of weird and wonderful.')
 {.align-bleed}

-And yet, tucked away, a few gems could be found. [<cite>The Seine at Samois</cite>][13], a captivating painting by Armand Guillaumin hanging in the *Musée d'art moderne André Malraux*{lang="fr"}.
+And yet, tucked away, a few gems could be found. [""The Seine at Samois""][13], a captivating painting by Armand Guillaumin hanging in the *Musée d'art moderne André Malraux*{lang="fr"}.
 A short [funicular railway][14] that transported me to the higher (and largely unexplored) part of the city where the [Tetris][15]{hreflang="fr"} arts venue had a robot drawing portraits with a biro.
 Or the fish market decorated with murals of sea creatures and landscapes.
 And, most bizarrely, *Salon des Navigateurs*{lang="fr"}, a hair salon that is part maritime museum — and part horror show, frankly!

 Le Havre is not a glamorous city, nor is it a vibrant, cosmopolitan city.
 But it is a city full of curiosity and surprise.
 Set your expectations accordingly.